quentinneal/infinity/README.md

 ## Note: CORS

-A temporary CORS error appears after a certain amount of API calls and/or if the API calls occur at a fast rate.
+The API has a rate limit, and the website will temporarily stop calling the API after a certain amount of API calls.
+This is based on the IP address of the user.

 [Demo](https://infinity-live-quentin.herokuapp.com/)